radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/rules/conditions.md

 1. Select **OK**.
 1. After all conditions are added, select the **ACTIONS** section in the Rule Builder.

-## Configure Source Event Condition
+## Configure Source Event condition

 The Source Event condition type allows you to define a condition based on the when a specific type of event has occurred on the source entry.